How to get builder quotes

 Each builder sends you a quote through the platform.
 You’ll see them side by side in your dashboard, with a breakdown of labour, materials, prelims, Value Added Tax (VAT), and any provisional sums.

-Quotes are due within four working days of the visit (longer for larger projects, by agreement).
+Quotes are due within four working days of the assessment — each builder commits to their deadline when they mark the assessment complete (longer for larger projects).
 If a quote is taking longer than expected, your planner will chase.

 The quote review